Pet Care Home

-The males and females are both very colorful but when the males are displaying to each other, their colors are incredible!
-Just like the Siamese Fighting Fish, the males can be tricked into displaying by the use of a mirror.
-They believe that their reflection is another male so they have to show off.
+The males and females are both very colorful, but when the males are displaying to each other, their colors are incredible!
+Just like Siamese Fighting Fish, the males can be tricked into displaying by the use of a mirror.
+This pencilfish will believe that its reflection is another male, so it will do its best to show off.

 Habitat: Distribution / Background